pmjones/ext-request/README.md

 # ext/request

-This extension provides server-side request and response objects for PHP.
+This extension provides server-side request and response objects for PHP 7.3 and later.

 These are *not* HTTP message objects proper.
-They are more like wrappers for existing global PHP variables and functions, with some limited additional convenience functionality.
+They are more like wrappers for existing global PHP variables and functions.

-This extension defines two classes in the global namespace:
+This extension defines three classes in the global namespace:

 - ServerRequest, composed of read-only copies of PHP superglobals and some other commonly-used values, with methods for adding application-specific request information in immutable fashion.

-- ServerResponse, essentially a wrapper around (and buffer for) response- related PHP functions, with some additional convenience methods, and self- sending capability.
+- ServerResponse, essentially a wrapper around (and buffer for) response- related PHP functions.

+- ServerResponseSender, for sending a ServerResponse.

 ## ServerRequest